 The major changes I made to the recipe were to increase the miso and sesame oil because I like it when their flavors are noticeable.
 This recipe has a real bite to it from the fresh ginger and the shallot.
 The original recipe suggested a large one, I suggest a more thimble-like small one.
 If you don’t want as loud of a ginger bite, use one tablespoon instead of two.
 This will make a lot but I like salads best with a heavy helping of this.
 You’ll go through it faster than you’d expect.

-1 small/medium head of lettuce (I used Bibb) or mixed greens of your choice
+- 1 small/medium head of lettuce (I used Bibb)

-Whiz the carrots, shallot and ginger in a blender or food processor until finely chopped.
+- Make the dressing: Whiz the carrots, shallot and ginger in a blender or food processor until finely chopped.
 Scrape down the sides, then add the miso, vinegar and sesame oil.
-While the machine running, slowly drizzle in the grapeseed oil and the water.
+While the machine running, slowly drizzle in the grape seed oil and the water.